 Michael J. Beck began his UCLA service as the Administrative Vice Chancellor on March 1, 2016.
 With senior management responsibility for a broad spectrum of administrative, operational and service units, he is responsible for developing policy, monitoring compliance and overseeing campus operations in the following areas: Business Transformation Initiatives; Campus Human Resources; Central Ticket Office; Environment, Health & Safety; Events and Transportation; Facilities Management; Financial & Organizational Services; Housing and Hospitality Services (including student housing, faculty housing, and UCLA conference centers); Information Technology Services; and the UCLA Police Department.
-The organization has an annual operating budget of approximately $625 million and more than 4,400 employees.
+The organization has an annual operating budget of approximately $700 million and more than 4,400 employees.

 Prior to arriving at UCLA, Mr. Beck served as the City Manager for the City of Pasadena since October 2008.
 With responsibility for the overall operation of the city’s government and an annual operating budget of approximately $685 million, he managed 14 departments within the city, including finance, fire, housing and career services, human resources, human services and recreation, information technology, libraries and information services, planning and community development, police, public health, public works, transportation, and water and power.